ngobibibnbe/finBERT-Horovod/Readme.md

 ```bash
 time horovodrun --timeline-filename hrvd.json --gloo -np 4 -H host_ip_1:2,host_ip_2:2 python3 good_finbert_training.py num_of_epoch dataset_chunk_size
 ```
-**You can change the nomber of processors , here by default we put 4** -**we thank the @prosusAI team without whom this project could have been more difficiult for us**
+**You can change the nomber of processors, here by default we put 4** **We thank the @ProsusAI team without whom this project could have been more difficiult for us**